 Observables

 The Observables Filter configures the Proxy to emit a JSON payload with every request made to the microservice.
-This contains a variety of different information about the request being made, as well as the user/system issuing the request.
+This JSON payload contains a variety of different information about the request being made, as well as the user/system issuing the request.
 These Observables can then be aggregated to perform analysis like: audits, user-experience tracking, etc.

 Observable publishing defaults to stdout